Edit Content

 Each season, we carefully curate films that not only entertain but also encourage reflection, understanding, and appreciation for the richness of Jewish life.
 Through these shared experiences, we aim to strengthen cultural ties and highlight the common threads that unite us all.

-Creating Cultural, Social & Educational Experiences for the Wilmington Community
+Creating Cultural & Educational Experiences For The Wilmington Community

 Culture